vicharak-in/shrike_fpga/Docs/Hardware_Quick_start_guide.rst

 The Shrike Packed with User IO's I have 23 RP2040 MCU IO's and 14 FPGA IO's all of which are 3.3V compatible.

-The Board also has Header for 1.8V , 3.3V Power Rails for power peripherals POWER
+The Board also has Header for 3.3V and 5V Power Rails for powering eternal peripherals.

 PMOD Connector
 ################